EU, Japan urge U.S. regulator to curb cross-border reach

 British finance minister George Osborne and his French and Japanese peers Pierre Moscovici and Ikko Nakatsuka, as well as EU financial services chief Michel Barnier, have written a joint letter to CFTC chairman Gary Gensler, asking him to limit the cross-border influence of his regulations.

-The letter urged countries to recognize each others’ rules, meaning the CFTC should rely on European or Japanese authorities for regulating derivatives activities involving U.S. firms outside the United States.
+Instead, countries should recognise each others’ rules, meaning the CFTC should rely on European or Japanese authorities for regulating derivatives activities involving U.S. firms outside the United States.

-A U.S. reform of Wall Sreet, known as Dodd-Frank after the two politicians who drew them up, could require swap dealers outside the United States to seek authorization from the CFTC if one of the counterparties to a derivatives contract is a “U.S. person”, meaning an individual or firm.
+A U.S. reform of Wall Street, known as Dodd-Frank, could require swap dealers outside the United States to seek authorisation from the CFTC if one of the counterparties to a derivatives contract is a “U.S. person”, meaning an individual or firm.

-There has been some talk in foreign exchange markets that the Dodd-Frank rules are already causing a withdrawal from U.S. counterparties by dealers outside America.

-“We have noted concern among non U.S. banks, particularly in Asia that receiving U.S. names as a counterparty ... may bring them into the scope of Dodd-Frank rules,” said Alex McDonald, at the Wholesale Markets Brokers’ Association.

 Several countries have already called on the United States to rethink another part of Dodd-Frank - the Volcker Rule, which bans deposit taking banks from taking bets on the market - fearing it would crimp government debt trading abroad.